tonyedwardspz/tonyedwardspz/_posts/2015/2015-01-29-tutorial-offline-todo-list-web-application-part-1.md

   * Add animation to the list item when they are removed.
   * Add menu to house multiple lists.
-  * Store removed item in a separate completed list.
+  * Store removed items in a separate completed list.